 So we’ve heard how amazing and magical apple cider vinegar (ACV) is.
-They go from curing sunburn and acne to helping you lose weight and prevent cancer.
+Apple cider vinegar can go from healing sunburn and acne to helping you lose weight and prevent cancer.

-The vinegar has long been loved by all types of gurus.
-But sadly, not many of the claims are scientifically proven.
+Vinegar has long been loved by all types of gurus.
+But sadly, not many of the claims made about this food are scientifically proven.
 To fully benefit, you must know the myths from the facts.

 Some safety tips first